 To obtain a charging order, the creditor must have a judgment against the LLC member personally.
 After the judgment is entered, the creditor can apply to the court for a charging order.
 Since a creditor with a charging order cannot participate in the LLC’s management, it cannot order the LLC to make a distribution or that the LLC be sold to pay off the debt.
 Frequently, creditors who obtain charging orders against LLCs end up with nothing because they can’t order any distributions and the LLC can choose not to make any.

 Example: The collection agency obtains a charging order from a Michigan court ordering the Michigan LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-Michigan’s LLC law says that the charging order is the only legal procedure that personal creditors of Michigan LLC members can use to get at an owner’s LLC interest.
-Thus, unlike some other states, Michigan does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes Michigan a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+Michigan’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Michigan LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, Michigan does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes Michigan a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

 The reason many state laws limit the remedies available for personal creditors of LLC owners to a charging order is to protect LLC members (owners) from the personal debts of other members that are unrelated to the LLC and its business.
 Without charging order protection, LLC members could be forced into sharing management and control of the LLC with a member's personal creditor.
 Charging orders avoid this outcome by giving creditors the right to distributions only.